rrrene/inch/README.md

 ### Rake task

-Add this to your Rakefile:
+Add this to your `Rakefile`:

     require 'inch/rake'

     Inch::Rake::Suggest.new

-Use the `args` config option to add any command-line arguments from `ìnch suggest --help`.
+This creates a rake task named `doc:suggest`.
+Change the name by passing it to the constructor.
+Use the `args` config option to add any command-line arguments from `inch suggest --help`.

     require 'inch/rake'

-    Inch::Rake::Suggest.new("doc:suggest") do |suggest|
+    Inch::Rake::Suggest.new("doc:report") do |suggest|
       suggest.args << "--no-protected"
       suggest.args << "--no-private"
     end